 DAY - 10: Jaipur - Agra

 In the morning after the hearty breakfast board to Agra.
-Reaching in Agra Check in hotel and take rest, get ready for evening walk in Agra.
-And sunset at Taj mahal Stay overnight at Hotel.
+Reaching in Agra Check in the hotel and take rest, get ready for an evening walk in Agra.
+And sunset at Taj Mahal Stays overnight at Hotel.

 DAY - 11: Agra - Delhi